SourMesen/Mesen/README.md

 ### Windows ###
 1) Open the solution in VS2015
-2) Compile as Release/x64
+2) Compile as Release/x64 or Release/x86
 3) Run

 ### Linux ###
 You will need clang/gcc, Mono/XBuild and SDL2 to compile and run Mesen under Linux.
-A makefile is included - running "make" and then "make run" should start the emulator.
+The makefile contains some more information at the top.
+Running "make" will build the x64 version by default, and then "make run" should start the emulator.

-A few limitations remain in the Linux version at the moment, which is why there is no official Linux build yet.
-Most importantly, gamepads/controllers are not supported.

 ## LICENSE ##